10 Open Relationship Rules That Have To Be Followed To Make It Work

 Related Reading: Fluid Relationship Is A New Thing And This Couple Is Breaking The Internet With It

-Rule 1: Be open about everything
+Rule 1: Be honest and transparent

-Among other things, you’ll need to discuss timelines and levels of physical and emotional intimacy.
 You needn’t share too many uncomfortable details, but one of the most basic open relationship rules is to keep things, well, open, and honest.
 Sampreeti also recommends being completely honest with yourself.
+Hiding things might create jealousy between your partner and you, and cause a major imbalance giving way to unnecessary power struggles

-Let them know what you are looking for — do you just want to hook up on Tinder or is it a relationship that you want?
-You may need to be sensitive to a partner who feels threatened or jealous of someone else that you may be seeing.
+Just because you have a primary partner does not mean you undermine the feelings of other partners.
+Let them know what you are looking for — do you just want to hookup or expecting an emotional relationship as well?
 You may also need to set timings for when you will see partners for each week or month, lest insecurities take over your relationship.

 “A great many would agree that relationships need proper communication.
 But few can define what it is in this scenario.
 There can be guidelines about communication, but what is proper in a particular relationship has to be self-invented, or with the help of experts — like counselors from the Bonobology panel,” says Sampreeti.